johndbigboi/M2-project-QuizGame/README.md

 ## Disclaimer:

-This site is intended for educational purposes only, and is not intended for use in any other capacity
+This game is developed for educational purposes only, and is not intended for use in any other capacity